RichardWatkins1/CV/README.md

 - Node, Serverless, React, Algolia.

 #### Teamwork

-Working in a team it's crucial to communicate open and honestly while sharing the best practices to learn and grow together.
-This is something I am excellent at, I really feel that every code review is an opportunity to learn and maintain the highest possible coding standards.

 - Pair programming and Agile methodologies started Makers Academy continued at Shift Commerce.
 - Develop strong professional relationships.